Enabling Integration and Interaction for Decentralized Artificial Intelligence in Airline Disruption Management: A Case Study

 \subsubsection{Defining Stake for Functional Roles in SWA-NOC}

 Recall from Fig.~\ref{fig:ADM_phases} that the UTFM is comprised of a total of 12 interconnected states for three separate phases of activity; that is, four schedule states for tactical disruption management, four decision states for operational disruption management, and four outcome states for strategic disruption management.
+Thus, in principle, the trace between any two states (or phases of activity) in the UTFM can be used to define the stake of a functional role.
 Furthermore, the stake of an intelligent agent operating on the Hashgraph consensus platform must be expressed as a positive integer \citep{Baird2018}.
-As such, we employ a method that measures the stake of a functional role in the AOCC as the total entropy of the trace from the first schedule state (i.e. Turnaround Schedule or TAS) to the last outcome state (i.e. Taxi-Out Outcome or TIO), given a set of input criteria for each phase of activity.
+As such, we employ a method that measures the stake of a functional role in the AOCC as the total entropy of the trace (i.e. path) from the first schedule state (i.e. Turnaround Schedule or TAS) to the last outcome state (i.e. Taxi-In Outcome or TIO), given a set of input criteria for each phase of activity in the UTFM.
 Mathematically, the entropy $E$ of a discrete random variable $T$ representing the trace with probability mass function $t(x)$ is expressed as: